Ananta (video game): Gameplay

-The player can choose to be a male or female version of the Captain as their avatar at the start of the game.
-They can give them a unique name and later customize their outfit and car, but their physical build and role in the story will remain mostly the same, with only be minor changes in dialogue between the two.

-Outside of the Captain, the game features multiple characters across Nova City to be interacted with and even controlled by the player in later stages.

-Mechanics

 The player can swim in water or navigate the city by running, riding bikes or cars, climbing walls, doing parkour, grappling and swinging between skyscrapers using ropes/appendages similar to the mechanics seen in Marvel's Spider-Man and Alex Mercer from the Prototype franchise.
 Traverse is fast-paced and requires no stamina.
 Some characters have unique traverse styles.
 For example, Taffy's mallet can turn into a bike she can ride.
 The player can take on various quests and challenges to recover lost memories and unlock various abilities that can help progress in each character's story, culminating into a final plot involving battles against the villain.

 The player navigates and fights in the city as one character but can switch between a team of four characters during major battle events and boss fights.
-Each character has unique stats and abilities which may energize with teammates.
+Each character has unique stats and abilities which may synergize with teammates.
 The entire team can also equip an extra buff or major ability such as crowd control or telekinesis.

 Plot

-The player is cast in the role of a top supernatural investigator known as an Infinite Trigger, looking into anomalies and paranormal events.
-All main characters and some NPCs are Espers, people with supernatural abilities.
-Each Esper has a unique story the player can experience, in which the character fights a force called "Chaos" that threatens humanity.
+Setting

+The game is set in a mystic urban open world where the player can travel around multiple cities by air, land, or sea, populated with pedestrians and foes.
+The game's first city, called Nova City, is designed in an urban style similar to Tokyo.
+The second city, Lingyun, takes inspirations from Shanghai and Hangzhou.
+Other cities will become available later with European and American inspirations.
+The character can pet cats, play mini-games, race in boats or cars, and interact with most objects in the city, including in combat.